Can you be a life coach without certification? Yes, you can!

-- A certificate is not a guarantee of success.
+- Becoming a certified life coach is not a guarantee of success.
 As a life coach you are in the business of helping people.
 Your client can be facing issues in any sphere of his life: relationship or career choices or even adapting to change.
 At times like these a client will be looking for a life coach with experience, good reviews among peers and one who fits his budget.
 He will not necessarily look for a certificate.

 The way forward for life coaches without certification

-So if you do not need a certificate but want to become a life coach, what should you do?
+So, if you want to know how to become a life coach without certification, let’s see what you should do?

 For example, has an old establishment recently downsized?
 See if they have a network for support.
 Offer counseling to them.
 Or perhaps you could arrange a networking event for young entrepreneurs.
 Jada Willis, the founder of Willis Professional Services, once said that your competitors do not have to be your enemies.
 You should connect with other coaches, and even join a local networking group.

-Working for free is difficult.
+Working as a life coach for free is difficult.
 But it is worth it in the long run?

 Why is it so important?

 The ICF requires that an individual completes at least 60 hours of life coach-specific training.
-He can only apply to join the ICF or obtain a credential after that.
+He can only apply to join the ICF or obtain life coach credentials after that.
 Obtaining coach-specific training is essential for professional practice.
 Rethink your opinion about the “free” work that I am advising.

 Once you have dedicated significant hours and helped multiple contacts, work out case studies for each of the clients that you helped.
 Did they achieve success?
 If they did, they will most certainly want to hire you.
 If they can’t they will refer you.
 Word of mouth is the most powerful referral.
 And it’s free!